 Pier Paolo Pasolini’s Accattone (1961), with its prostitutes and pimps, is similarly based on journalistic reports.
 In A Margem, Candeias was inspired by a newspaper story about a bride stood up at an altar who wanders, without taking off her bridal gown.
 In Aopção, there’s a reference to newspapers’ sensationalist reports of brutal murders of sex workers.
 We cannot deny the direness of the context.
 But more importantly, who can forget the image of the black bride traversing the empty landscape?
 What a wondrous figure she cuts, against the austerity of an abandoned church!
 Against the unfailingly bleak terrain, of factories, decrepit huts and dilapidated churches.
 The landscape’s flatness and vastness evokes more the setting of epic cinema of Glauber Rocha and Cinema Novo than the densely populated urban backdrops of other Cinema Marginal filmmakers.
 The trim of the bride’s white gown drags in the mud.
 Her body increasingly slumps.
 Candeias and Pasolini have a unique sense for the images’ plasticity, which is why Pasolini could claim that, in depicting marginalized characters, he was equally inspired by the rural folk, their speech and manners, as by the paintings of Masaccio and Caravaggio, by the profane and the sublime.

-Let’s think of the beatific face—and the agonistic madness—of a mentally disabled man in A Margem.
+Let’s consider the beatific face—and the agonistic torment—of the man showing signs of mental illness in A Margem.
 He devotedly follows a young blonde to hand her a white flower.
 More than in Pasolini, Candeias’ visual language is syncretic.
 We would be pressed to call it “symbolist.”
 The white dress and flower are innocent, for sure, but also surrealist, particularly when juxtaposed with the realist depiction of São Paulo’s modernity and hectic life.
 Such juxtaposition serves to denounce the suave urbanity and elegance of the city.

 Candeias’s true radicalness lies in his denial of language: Language, and with it, all high culture, fail to capture the most elemental emotions.
 This in turn takes us to silent cinema and to the expressivity achieved with close-ups (also beloved of Pasolini) and body language.
 The problematization of language has philosophical dimensions, best expressed by another sex worker, Nana, in Godard’s Vivre sa vie.
 “Must we always speak?”
 Nana asks a real-life philosophy instructor (Godard’s former tutor), Brice Parain.
 “Do we speak to understand?”
 Parain answers that words are necessary to think.
 But does thinking equal understanding (compassion)?
 Nana isn’t convinced.
 In A Margem, Candeias repeatedly exposes language as reductionist, used not to express what is most human, i.e. caring and love—the bride’s ardent love in A Margem is conveyed only via her gestures and glances—but rather to carry out commercial transactions (“Is that it?” a matron asks taking a prostitute’s money in A Margem, to which the latter replies with a single word, “Tomorrow.”)